Skip to content

 He told council his priority was seeing scooters legalized and regulated, as they’re already here and already being used illegally.
 Many people ride them without helmets, or don’t use signal lights or hand signals to alert drivers to their intentions.

-“Technically right now it’s technically illegal to ride them, but we have hundreds of them,” he said.
+“Technically right now it’s illegal to ride them, but we have hundreds of them,” he said.
 “I don’t know that parents know their kids are out there going 30-40 kilometres an hour without a helmet.”

 A bylaw under the pilot project would regulate their use, including capping their allowed speed at 25 kilometres per hour and mandating helmets and turn signals, Wayne said.